-5.1.
-One of the decisions of the strategy outcomes meeting is that a disclosure visit is undertaken by the social worker regarding the offence/ historical offences/information presented committed by one of the adults within the household.
-In some cases it is important for other relevant family members to be present (e.g. grandparents) as part of the future assessment work will include family members who can provide support to protect the children.
+- 5.1.
+One of the decisions of the strategy outcomes meeting is that a disclosure visit is undertaken by the Social Worker regarding the offence / historical offences / information presented committed by one of the adults within the household.
+In some cases it is important for other relevant family members to be present (e.g. grandparents) as part of the future assessment work will include family members who can provide support to protect the Children.
+The strategy meeting will agree who and what will be disclosed and by whom i.e. police/social services or jointly - 5.2.
+In addition to the safeguarding of the children North Wales Police also consider safeguarding of the offender.
+Partners, Family and friends are given disclosure should the offender be released from custody to their supervision whilst the case is ongoing.
+The disclosure is made in order to offer support, and to ensure the individuals are aware of the risk re potential suicide following initial release from custody.

 6.0.
-Child Protection Conference /Initial Core group meeting
+Child Protection Conference / Initial Core Group meeting

 - 6.1.
-The initial child protection conference will be attended by all relevant multi agencies and if the decision is to place the child's name on the child protection register than an outline child protection plan is produced at conference. - 6.2.
-The outline Child Protection Plan should: - identify factors associated with the likelihood of the child suffering Significant Harm and ways in which the child can be safeguarded through an inter-agency plan based on the current findings from the assessment, including information held by agencies on any previous involvement with the child and family - identify who will work on the multi agency Core Assessment - identify whether any specialist assessments are required to make further judgements on how to safeguard the child, including adoption support - establish short and longer term aims and objectives linked to preventing the child suffering harm or a recurrence of the harm suffered, meeting the child's developmental needs and promoting the child's welfare, including contact with family members - establish responsibility for actions including actions by family members and specify timescales - outline how progress will be monitored and evaluated against the planned outcomes set out in the plan - be clear about which professional is responsible for checking that the required changes have taken place, and what action will be taken, by whom, and when they have not - referral to the Lucy Faithfull parenting protect plus course - 6.3.
+The initial child protection conference will be attended by all relevant agencies and if the decision is to place the child's name on the child protection register then an outline child protection plan is produced at conference. - 6.2.
+The outline Child Protection Plan should: - Identify factors associated with the likelihood of the child suffering Significant Harm and ways in which the child can be safeguarded through an inter-agency plan based on the current findings from the assessment, including information held by agencies on any previous involvement with the child and family - Identify who will work on the multi-agency Care and Support Protection Plan; - Identify whether any specialist assessments are required to make further judgements on how to safeguard the child, including adoption support; - Establish short and longer term aims and objectives linked to preventing the child suffering harm or a recurrence of the harm suffered, meeting the child's developmental needs and promoting the child's welfare, including contact with family members; - Establish responsibility for actions including actions by family members and specify timescales: - Outline how progress will be monitored and evaluated against the planned outcomes set out in the plan; - Be clear about which professional is responsible for checking that the required changes have taken place, and what action will be taken, by whom, and when they have not; - Referral to the Lucy Faithfull "Parenting Protect Plus Course" - 6.3.
 At the initial core group the outline child protection plan will be further developed.
 Membership of the Core Group will be agreed at the Initial Child Protection Conference, and will include the Lead Social Worker, who chairs the Core Group ,the child where appropriate, parents, carers or other significant family members as appropriate and professionals who have direct contact with the family. - 6.4.
-Although the Lead Social Worker has lead responsibility for the formulation and implementation of the Child Protection Plan, all members of the Core Group are jointly responsible for carrying out these tasks, refining the Plan as needed and monitoring progress against the planned outcomes set out in the Plan.
+Although the allocated Social Worker has lead responsibility for the formulation and implementation of the Child Protection Plan, all members of the Core Group are jointly responsible for carrying out these tasks, refining the Plan as needed and monitoring progress against the planned outcomes set out in the Plan. - 6.5.

-6.5.
 It is therefore important that agencies involved, and in particular Core Group members, ensure that Core Groups are well attended in order that this joint responsibility for the Child Protection Plan is effective and meaningful.
-Agencies should ensure that members of the Core Group undertake their roles and responsibilities effectively in accordance with the agreed Child Protection Plan
+Agencies should ensure that members of the Core Group undertake their roles and responsibilities effectively in accordance with the agreed Child Protection Plan.

 7.0.
-Core Assessment
+Care and Support Assessment